what is wabi-sabi? principles of wabi-sabi design

 metal staple repair

-the philosophy and origins of wabi-sabi design
+the history of wabi-sabi philosophy

-the history of wabi-sabi is somewhat elusive.
+when we ask, "what is wabi-sabi style?" it's important to remember that the history of wabi-sabi is somewhat elusive.

 while wabi-sabi is a distinctly japanese philosophy, it developed over several centuries while drawing buddhist influences from china. if you understand zen teachings about simplicity, connecting with the natural world, and focusing on the present moment, wabi-sabi will sound familiar.